+Articles of Organization

+Notice is given that articles

+Organization that will incorporate

+Organization that will incorporate

-Articles of Organization Notice is given that articles of organization that will incorporate Cluckers, Inc. have been delivered to the Secretary of State for filing in accordance with the Georgia Business Corporation Code.
-The Initial registered office of the corporation is located at 4935 Walkerville Rd, Patterson, GA 31557 and its initial registered agent at such address is Brent Brooker.
+Organization that will incorporate

+Cluckers, Inc. have been delivered

+to the Secretary of State for filling

+accordance with the Georgia Business Corporation Code The Initial registered office of the corporation

+in located at 4898 Walkerville Rd,

+Patterson, GA 31557 and its initial

+registered agent at such address is

+Brent Brooker.

+C/15/N-22-6-29/212